mgolu/nrf-micropython-guide/doc/nrf9161dk.md

-# nRF9160DK device guide
+# nRF9161DK device guide

 ## Installation

 > **_NOTE_**: If you will be using cellular location or want to speed up GNSS location by using `AGPS`, the development kit needs to be connected to nRF Cloud to get the data.
 Follow [these steps](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/device_guides/working_with_nrf/nrf91/nrf9160_gs.html#connecting-the-dk-to-nrf-cloud) before installing Micropython on it or while running a MicroPython program that tries to connect to nRF Cloud (like the Asset Tracker example).
 This only needs to be done once.

-- Download the `nrf9160dk_merged.hex` file from the [firmware directory](/firmware/).
+- Download the `nrf9161dk_merged.hex` file from the [firmware directory](/firmware/).
-- Download the latest [modem firmware](https://www.nordicsemi.com/Products/nRF9160/Download#infotabs).
-It should be named `mfw_nrf9160_1.3.x.zip` where the `x` is 5 or later.
+- Download the latest [modem firmware](https://www.nordicsemi.com/Products/nRF9161/Download?lang=en#infotabs).
+It should be named
+`mfw_nrf9160_2.x.x.zip`.
 Do NOT unzip the file.
 - Install [nRF Connect for Desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop)
 - Use the [Programmer](https://infocenter.nordicsemi.com/topic/ug_nc_programmer/UG/nrf_connect_programmer/ncp_application_overview.html?cp=11_3_2_2) application to program the modem firmware and application Hex file onto your development kit.

 ## Usage

-The interface chip on the nRF9160DK exposes 3 virtual COM ports.
+The interface chip on the nRF9161DK exposes 2 virtual COM ports.
 The first one is where you will find the MicroPython REPL prompt.

 ### Filesystem